johnlpage/POCDriver/README.md

 Also be wary of batches, and mixing finds (which cannot be batched) with writes (which can) - either use a batch size of zero or underatand that you can write far faster than you can read as you can send meny writes to the server in one attempt.

+Note there is an extra flag --opsratio which enables the previous behaviour.
+Also if using --zipfian this new behaviour does not apply.

 ***NOTE***
 Recently upgraded to [MongoDB 3.8.x Java Driver](http://mongodb.github.io/mongo-java-driver/3.8/).